coollog/TCP/README.md

 # Q’s TCP
-By Qingyang Chen
+By Qingyang Chen.
 TCP implementation for CPSC 433.
 Relevant files are under proj/.

 # Classes